How to Pay Off Credit Cards Faster: Use These 11 Strategies

 6. Make Extra Payments Using New Money

-Cutting expenses can only go so far — why not find new money to pay your debt?
+Cutting expenses can only go so far — why not find new money to pay your credits cards faster?

 In general, any unexpected or “extra” income should go toward your debt — including tax refunds or monetary gifts.